 The idea behind GDD is that you’ll launch your website as a minimum viable product, containing only the most essential features and pages to serve your customers.
-As time goes on, you’ll add, change, and remove features based on the needs of your customers, staying flexible and nimble rather than only updating your site every five years.
+As time goes on, you’ll add, change, and remove features based on customers’ needs, staying flexible and adaptable rather than only updating your site every five years.

-When it comes to UI, this is where you can get a lot of use out of your catalog.
-You’ll need to make and change pages on the fly to accommodate the needs of your users, and the ability to grab buttons, headings, forms, text boxes, and graphics out of the toolkit will give you the versatility to create quickly and easily.
+When it comes to UI design, this is where you can get a lot of use out of your catalog.
+You’ll need to create and change pages on the fly to accommodate user needs.
+The ability to grab buttons, headings, forms, text boxes, and graphics out of the toolkit will give you the versatility to develop quickly and easily.